 Make the most of what you’ve got.

 Occasionally, pantries are constructed from cleverly repurposed areas.
-Instead of original hiding characteristics, such as ancient brick, embrace them by leaving them natural or painting them in a color you’ll like for a long time.
+Instead of original hiding characteristics, such as ancient brick, embrace them by leaving them natural or painting them in color you’ll like for a long time.

 Tips for storing food in the pantry, refrigerator, and freezer